 --ssl-options with the same names, as described in Command Options for Encrypted Connections.
 If they are not specified, no CRL checking takes place.

-To specify lists of ciphers and encryption protocols permitted by the slave for the replication connection, add the
+To specify lists of ciphers, ciphersuites, and encryption protocols permitted by the replica for the replication connection, use the

 -> MASTER_SSL_CIPHER = 'cipher_list', -> MASTER_TLS_VERSION = 'protocol_list', -> MASTER_TLS_CIPHERSUITES = 'ciphersuite_list',

-MASTER_TLS_VERSIONoption specifies a comma-separated list of the TLS encryption protocols permitted by the slave for the replication connection.
-The format is like that for the
+MASTER_TLS_VERSIONoption specifies a comma-separated list of the TLS encryption protocols permitted by the replica for the replication connection, in a format like that for the